-We found that children attending this service enjoy their time and are happy to attend.
-They are able to make choices over their play and they have access to a wide and suitable, range of play resources.
-Children enjoy a warm relationship with the childminder in an environment which is tailored to meet their needs.
+We found that children using this service enjoy their time and are happy to attend.

+They are able to make choices over their play and they have access to a wide and suitable range of play resources.
+Children enjoy a warm relationship with the childminder in an environment which is tailored to meet their needs and is fun.
 Parents and children benefit from a reliable service which meets all regulatory requirements.
 Children are safe can learn, play, and become independent.